 Leaving Tharwa on Naas Road, it is a short ride until Smiths Road.
 This is on the left as you pass the “Sports Flyers Club”.
 Often when I’ve passed on weekends there has been remote control flying taking place, which is worth a stickybeak.
 After crossing Gudgenby River, there is a reasonably steep climb that is sealed initially but becomes gravel soon after.
 From here, it is fair to say that the road leaves quite a bit to be desired.
 Compared with many NSW gravel roads surrounding the ACT, this well-travelled road is in poor condition.
 The same applies after the turn into Angle Crossing Road which includes a dodgy crossing of Reedy Creek.
 It is all perfectly manageable on a gravel bike, but it does make you wonder where the ACT Government’s grading program is at.

 Angle Crossing to Williamsdale

 The descent to Angle Crossing includes some nice views, but does get steep with a tight switchback so be aware.
 Before riding across Angle Crossing: stop!
 Whilst the crossing is in good condition, it is important to take the time to assess the water depth as it can deceive.
-In the photo, the water depth well-exceeded the pedal stroke, so it was well worth considering walking over barefoot.
+In the photo, the water depth well-exceeded the pedal stroke, and this is ‘situation normal’ unless things have been very dry.
+Given this, my recommendation is to default to walking over barefoot.
 In good news, this is absolutely fine when the crossing is open – the crossing surface is concrete and smooth.